Quantum Machine Learning with Classiq

 predictions = model(data)

-# Get a tensor of booleans, indicating if each label is close to the real label
+# Get a tensor of Booleans, indicating if each label is close to the real label

 is_prediction_correct = predictions.isclose(labels, atol=atol)

-# Count the amount of `True` predictions
+# Count the number of `True` predictions

 num_correct += is_prediction_correct.sum().item()